Skip to contents

 RcOpt

 potential basic infection rate corrected for removals (numeric).
 Described in Table 1 of Savary et al. 2012.
-This value can be modified to reflect crop cultivar resistance ratings as well, see Kim et al. 2015 for more details.
+This value can be modified to reflect crop cultivar resistance ratings as well, see Kim _et al. _ 2015 for more details.

 p